 According to Leslie Flynn, Columbia Athletic Club General Manager, the safety aspect is the number one benefit of working with a personal trainer.

-“I hear from people all the time that they need to get in shape before coming to the gym, but it’s exactly the opposite,” said Flynn.
+“I hear from people all the time that they need to get in shape before coming to the gym, but it’s exactly the opposite,” says Flynn.
 “It’s so invaluable to receive guidance on proper form and how to use equipment properly.
 Quality is always better than quantity.”

 The safety aspect doesn’t just apply to senior citizens or those with certain conditions that might require modifications.
 CA personal trainer Darrell Gough said young athletes can benefit just as much from staying in shape during their off-seasons.